GreptimeTeam/greptimedb/docs/rfcs/2023-05-09-distributed-planner.md

 │               │    │                             │
 └─Frontend──────┘    └─Remote-Sources──────────────┘
 ```
-This merge operation simply chains all the the underlying remote data sources and return `RecordBatch`, just like a coalesce op.
+This merge operation simply chains all the underlying remote data sources and return `RecordBatch`, just like a coalesce op.
 And each remote sources is a gRPC query to datanode via the substrait logical plan interface.
 The plan is transformed and divided from the original query that comes to frontend.

 ## Commutativity of MergeScan